amanmogal/amanmogal/README.md

 ---

 ## 🌍 Community & Impact

-- 📌 **Postman Community Pune Representative** – organizing meetups & API sessions.
-- 🌐 Part of **Microsoft Learn Student Ambassadors, GDG, FOSS**, and local tech clubs.
-- ⚡ Love to host hackathons, workshops & talks around **AI, APIs, and cloud-native systems**.
+- ⚡ Love to host hackathons, workshops & talks around **AI and cloud-native systems**.
 - 🤝 Collaborated with communities like **WeMakeDevs** to grow developer ecosystems.

 ---